Helping the victims of the California wildfires

 So far, more than 100,000 acres have burned.
 The fires have shut down freeways and forced the evacuation of tens of thousands of residents.
 Fueled by Santa Ana winds, the wildfires show no sign of slowing down -- especially as forecasts predict strong winds again this weekend.

-Here are some resources for those dealing with the fires:
+In addition to making a monetary donation with the "take action" button above, here are some resources to help those dealing with the fires:

 Ventura County has resources, including a hotline and evacuation areas, posted on its website.